Second Battle of Adobe Walls: Billy Dixon's shot

 Controversy prevails over the range of Billy Dixon's shot.
 Baker and Harrison set it at about 1,000 yards, while a post-battle survey by a team of U.S. Army surveyors measured the distance at 1,538 yards.
 For the rest of his life, Billy Dixon never claimed that the shot was anything other than a lucky one; his memoirs do not devote even a full paragraph to "the shot".
 He, however, did confide to people in the area that he took the shot near an outcropping of rock that hunters regularly shot from their camp in a betting game.
-Forensic archaeologists have discovered that the guns in use at Adobe Walls included several Colt Paterson's, some Smith & Wesson Model 3's and at least one Colt Single Action Army pistol, along with numerous rifles in calibers .50-70, .50-90, .44-77, .44 Henry Flat and at least one .45-70.
-At the time Sharps did not use designations like .50-90 ("Big Fifty" Sharps).
-Instead, it designated cartridges by bore size and case length.
-Technically, the "Big Fifty" was known as the .50 Sharps 2-1/2 Inch.

-Depending on the bullet used, the case could be loaded as any of what was later designated .50-90, .50-100 or .50-110.
-The .50-90 loading used the heaviest bullet and gave the best performance at relatively short ranges out to about 100 yards.
-The two heavier loads used relatively lighter bullets and gave better performance at extended ranges.
-This makes it more likely that Billy Dixon's shot was made with a .50 Sharps 2-1/2 Inch case loaded to .50-110 specification.
-In Sharps' nomenclature, the .50-70 was first known as the .50 Sharps 1-3/4 Inch and later as the .50 Sharps 2 Inch, and was sometimes referred to as the "Little Fifty."

 Aftermath

 Buffalo hunting ended in that region of the country "just as the Indians had planned".
 The result of Adobe Walls was a crushing spiritual defeat for the Indians, though it was seen as a military victory.
 It also prompted the U.S. military to take its final actions to crush the Indians once and for all.
 Within the year the long war between whites and Indians in Texas would reach its conclusion.

 In September, just three months after Adobe Walls, an army dispatch detail consisting of Dixon, scout Amos Chapman, and four troopers from the 6th Cavalry were surrounded and besieged by a large combined band of Kiowas and Comanches.
 During what became known as the Battle of Buffalo Wallow, with accurate rifle fire they held off the Indians for an entire day.
 An extremely cold rainstorm that night discouraged the Indians, and they broke off the fight; every man in the detail was wounded and one trooper killed.
 For this action Dixon, along with the other survivors, were awarded the Medal of Honor.